-Your Healthcare Blocks virtual machine* includes a lightweight monitoring tool - cAdvisor - developed by Google.
+Your Healthcare Blocks virtual machine includes a lightweight monitoring tool - cAdvisor - developed by Google and maintained as an open source project.
 It collects metrics about CPU, memory, and disk usage at the virtual machine and container level.
 It also provides a built-in Web interface for viewing the data through a Web browser.

 The cAdvisor Web interface is not exposed to the outside world, so you'll need to create an SSH tunnel on your local machine, mapped to the port being used (1234) for this service.
 Here's how:

 ssh -gN -L 1234:localhost:1234 SSH_USERNAME@SERVER_ADDRESS

 where SSH_USERNAME and SERVER_ADDRESS are the values provided to you by Healthcare Blocks after the machine was provisioned.

 Now fire up your Web browser and go to http://localhost:1234.

 On the Overview page, you'll see dials representing the various metrics being tracked.
 You'll also see a list of current processes that are sortable by clicking the various column headings.
 At the top of this page, you'll notice a "Docker Containers" link in blue.
 Clicking this link will allow you to drill down into each Docker-based container and view its metrics.